holy-sheets/holysheets/docs/en/authentication/oauth2.md

 ## 3. Integrating OAuth2 with HolySheets

-With your OAuth2 credentials and refresh token obtained, integrate OAuth2 authentication into your existing HolySheets project.
+With your OAuth2 credentials and refresh token obtained, integrate OAuth2 authentication into your existing HolySheets! project.

 ### 3.1.
 Initializing the OAuth2 Client